akirak/livebook-flake/README.md

 ## Configuration

-If you don't want to build Livebook on your machine, you can use binary cachix hosted on [cachix](https://www.cachix.org/):
+If you don't want to build Livebook on your machine, you can use binary cache hosted on [cachix](https://www.cachix.org/):

 ``` shell